 Here at fear-busters, we appreciate that there is truly a fear for everything – though not an encouraging thought, but as society continues to mentally access the way they are feeling, different types of phobias and anxiety are discovered and must be tackled for anyone who feels these emotions.

-If you suffer from Hodophobia, you’re likely to recognise these symptoms.
+If you suffer from Hodophobia, you’re likely to recognize these symptoms.

 - Shortness of breath